zharijs/zmxxxp-re/README.md

 # What?
-Zortrax m200, m300 series reverse engineering to port Klipepr.
+Zortrax m200, m300 series reverse engineering to port Klipper.

 # Why?
 Becuase Zortrax support is non existant and functionality is outdated and was somewhat limited even back wehn it was a new product.